 Joshua Krook did a breakdown of his 1920s-1930s cinema environment made with Substance Designer, Maya, and Unreal Engine.
-The level design is created for The Cinema Rosa game.

 Hello, my name is Joshua Krook and I’m the lead designer behind The Cinema Rosa, a puzzle-based exploration game set in an abandoned cinema.
 My company, Atreyu Games, is based in Sydney, Australia.
 Our previous games include Twelve Absent Men, a legal drama out on Android.